agile-lab-dev/wasp/README.md

 All the components are coordinated, monitored and owned by an Akka Cluster layer, that provides scalability and fault tolerance for each component.
 For example you can spawn multiple identical producers to balance the load on your http endpoint, and then fairly distribute the data on Kafka.

-For distributed deployments, there are two options:
-- standalone: WASP and each service it needs are instantiated and provided using Docker Swarm
-- alongside an Hadoop deployment: Kafka, YARN (for Spark), Solr, Zookeeper and HDFS are provided by an existing cluster; WASP and the remaining services are instantiated via Docker Swarm
-See [Docker Swarm (for deployment)](docker-swarm/README.md) for details.
-Please note that the distributed deployment is still under development, as we plan on adding Mesos support.

-For development purposes, WASP comes with two ways to handle the service dependencies, both leveraging docker-compose: the full one where each service is instantiated and the light one assuming that a Hadoop Cluster is available.
-See [Docker (for development)](docker/README.md) for details.

 #### Glossary
 - **Pipegraph**: a directed acyclic graph of data transformations.
 Each step is lazy and loosely coupled from previous and the next one.
 It is basically an ordered list of ETL blocks, with Inputs and Outputs.
 - **ETL**: represents a Spark Streaming job.
 It can consume data from one or more Inputs, elaborate the incoming data and push it to an Output.
 You can't have more than an Output for an ETL block, in order to avoid misalignment between outputs.
 If you want to write the same data on different datastores, you must consume the topic data with two different ETL blocks.
 Both Streaming and Batch ETLs are supported.